Disclosing your Disability - what this means?

 Your performance management review (PMDS), for example, may be an appropriate time to discuss any adjustments with your manager.

-If you would like further guidance, you may consult with the Director of the College Disability Service or other contacts listed in the Who Can I Talk To? section.
+If you would like further guidance, you may consult with the Director of the University Disability Service or other contacts listed in the Who Can I Talk To? by clicking on this link.

 For the manager: